Hcy999/Object-Software-Design-Project/README.md

 To run the programming.
-Type python main.py
+Typing python main.py